By Taryn Southern

 Humans crave stability.
 As we get older, we tend to become more risk-averse.
 We look for more stable careers, with gradual success and steady salary.

 So it is so intriguing just how many young people set out to be content creators.
-Including me.

-But that’s what I love about it.
+But that’s also what I loved about it.

 I made a few videos over the years because I was feeling pretty disempowered by the process in Hollywood - of being seen, getting the agent, getting the auditions.
 It felt like my full-time job was something I had no creative control over.
 So being able to just make something felt incredibly fulfilling.